What is the Grievance Process?

 A faculty member was asked to perform a duty that was not listed in the annual assignment.
 The faculty member felt that it was an inappropriate task, and the issue was resolved in favor of the faculty member.

 Advice: Every year, review your annual assignment!
 By the contract, you can only be evaluated on your annual assignment.
-You can also object to your evaluation if you are being evaluated on additional work that is not in your assignment.

 Tenure & Promotion:

 A faculty member was denied tenure unfairly.
 UFF-FIU intervened and tenure was granted.